jrgrantham/node-db3-challenge/queries.md

 ### (Stretch)  Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.

+select CategoryName, count(CategoryName) as 'Count' from categories join products
+	on categories.categoryid = products.categoryid
+group by CategoryName

 ### (Stretch) Display OrderID and a  column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.

+select orders.orderid, count(orders.orderid) as ItemCount
+from orders
+join orderdetails
+	on orders.orderid = orderdetails.orderid
+group by orders.orderid